Ranxi/CompilerForExtendedPL0/README.md

 # CompilerForExtendedPL0
-The compiler for the extended PL0 grammer. with eterminating local common experssion.
+The compiler for the extended PL0 grammer, with eliminating local common experssions.